 Reach an agreement on what software you’ll use and how they will access your system.

-Should you want to switch accountants in the future then you can simply remove the authorisation for your existing accountant and invite your new accountant to access your system.
+Should you want to switch accountants in the future, you can simply remove the authorisation for your existing accountant and invite your new accountant to access your system.

-This approach prevents the “golden handcuffs” that some accountants hold over clients where they own the software subscription and are providing the system as part of their accountancy package.
+This approach prevents the “golden handcuffs” that some accountants hold over clients where they own the software subscription and provide the system as part of their package.

 Ask your accountant to tell you if something is wrong in your record keeping and how to rectify this going forward.
-There is simply no point in your accountant moaning that you don’t do things right if they do not tell you what “right” is!
+There is no point in your accountant pointing out issues if they do not explain what “right” looks like.

 Remember that your accountant is a supplier – you are paying them for a service.